 The sufferings of this present life are brief and light, but they cause us to gain an eternal and weighty glory (Romans 8:18; I Peter 1:6; 5:10).
 Trials change a person (Isaiah 48:10; James 1:2-4).
 What is gained is not a small bit better, or even greatly better, but an improvement that exceeds our imagination (Ephesians 3:20-21).
 Thus we focus on the things not seen because what we experience now is temporary (Romans 8:24; II Corinthians 5:7; Hebrews 11:1).

-It doesn’t matter that our physical body decays and is destroyed; it is merely as temporary dwelling place (II Peter 1:13-14; Ecclesiastes 12:6).
+It doesn’t matter that our physical body decays and is destroyed; it is merely a temporary dwelling place (II Peter 1:13-14; Ecclesiastes 12:6).
 We have an eternal body waiting for us in heaven (I Peter 1:4).
 “Made without hands” means not of this physical world (Hebrews 9:11; I Corinthians 15:44).
-We groan under affliction, but is it a longing for a better life in a better body (Romans 8:22-23; I Corinthians 15:52).
-Paul, here, compares the change as a person discarding old worn out clothing for a new set.
+We groan under affliction but is it a longing for a better life in a better body (Romans 8:22-23; I Corinthians 15:52).
+Paul, here, compares the change as a person discarding old worn-out clothing for a new set.

 Johnson, in the People’s New Testament Commentary, notes that the Greeks believed that when a person died, the soul wandered without a body.
 Paul countered this in I Corinthians 15 and again here.
 God will not leave us without a body.

-1. Why is Paul say if our house is destroyed?
+- Why does Paul say if our house is destroyed?